simonestradiotto/pollutionLevel/README.md

 Unfortunately, the AICQN API has a weird bug with Japanese city, where the results instead of being numerical is the string '-'.

-I'm sorry for this inconvenience, but I have to ask you to avoid Japanese cities.
+I'm sorry for this inconvenience, but I have to ask you to avoid using Japanese cities as input.

 ## Contacts